adamvi/Markdown_Document/index.md

 	</div>
 </div>

 D3 plots can also be saved as a stand alone HTML file and linked to from the main document, as [shown here](scatter_plot.html).
-These .html files must be saved in the base directory (rather than the img/ directory for example) so that they have access to assetts such as the .js and .css scripts.
+These .html files must be saved in the base directory (rather than the img/ directory for example) so that they have access to assets such as the .js and .css scripts.

 ### A third D3 rChart example, because I just can't get enough ...